-• Arrangements for the award of discretionary post retirement benefits upon early retirement - this is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
+There are arrangements in place for the award of discretionary post retirement benefits upon early retirement.
+This is an unfunded defined benefit arrangement, under which liabilities are recognised when awards are made.
 However, there are no investment assets built up to meet these pensions liabilities, and cash has to be generated to meet actual pensions payments as they eventually fall due.